Bring Food Waste Warriors to Your School

 Current Grantees

 Getting started with the mini-grant program?
-This onboarding document has next steps for you to set up your accounts and start processing your payment.
+This onboarding presentation has next steps for you to set up your accounts and start processing your payment.

 If you are creating a Knack account for your school for the first time, please give WWF staff a few days to review your request.
 Once you have an account, you can log in at any time to input audit data.